Land mine: Chemical contamination

 Near mines that have exploded or decayed, soils tend to be contaminated, particularly with heavy metals.
 Products produced from the explosives, both organic and inorganic substances, are most likely to be "long lasting, water-soluble and toxic even in small amounts".
 They can be implemented either "directly or indirectly into soil, water bodies, microorganisms and plants with drinking water, food products or during respiration".

 Toxic compounds can also find their way into bodies of water and accumulate in land animals, fish and plants.
 They can act "as a nerve poison to hamper growth", with deadly effect.

+Economic

+A 2025 study in Econometrica, which examined landmine removal in Mozambique, found substantial economic benefits from landmine removal, in particular in areas where the mines affected roads and railroads.